-- Enter a File name of Slope stability modelling in 2D - Use the default User-defined working folder.
+- Enter a File name of Slope_stability_modelling_in_2D

+- Use the default User-defined working folder.

 - Ensure an Analysis type of Structural is set.

 - Select an Analysis Category of 2D Inplane

 - Set Model units of kN,m,t,s,C

-- Leave the Timescale units as Days
+- Ensure the Timescale units are Days

 - Select a Startup template of None.

 - Ensure the Layout grid is set as None

 - Enter a Title of Slope stability modelling in 2D

 - Click the OK button.